geerteltink/self-destructing-cache/README.md

 If the root domain is not active anywhere else, the cookies will be destroyed.
 Any not whitelisted site's cookies and data will be destroyed on loading the extension.

-## Release
+## How to create a release

-- npm version patch
+- npm version patch && git push --follow-tags
-- npm version minor
+- npm version minor && git push --follow-tags
-- npm version major
+- npm version major && git push --follow-tags

 ## Resources